MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 > [!NOTE]
 > To run scripts, you must have the TenantPlacesManagement role assigned.

 Next, run the onboarding script with your prepared CSV file to onboard devices.
-If you want to customize scripts and use the Powershell cmdlets [NOT SURE WHAST TGHIS MEANS] themselves, they may reference the next section.
+If you want to customize scripts and use the Powershell cmdlets, you can reference those in Option 2.

 |Script name  |Description  |
 |---------|---------|